IsaacSchemm/ArtworkUploader/README.md

 This project can be built with Visual Studio 2022.

-The file OAuthConsumer.cs is missing from the CrosspostSharp3 project.
+The file OAuthConsumer.cs is missing from the ArtworkUploader project.
 Get your own OAuth keys, then put something like the following into OAuthConsumer.cs:

     namespace CrosspostSharp {